astreum/whitepaper/README.md

 This upgrade adds a series of standards to help builders create trusted Fusion Applications.

-Fungible and Non-Fungible Token standards.
+Fungible and Non-Fungible Token standards

 Oracle standards